masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 let cond3 = x == c3
 var sel = (cond1, cond2, !cond1 and !cond2)@[..]  // one hot encode (no cond3)
 var res2= __hotmux(sel, b, c, d)
-assume  ( cond1 and !cond2 and !cond3)
+optimize ( cond1 and !cond2 and !cond3)
       or (!cond1 and  cond2 and !cond3)
       or (!cond1 and !cond2 and  cond3)    // one hot check (no else allowed)

 lec res, res2
 ```